|Smugglers' Notch, Vermont|

 Watson Steps Down

-In November of 1970, Watson suffered a heart attack.
+In November of 1970, owner Thomas Watson suffered a heart attack.
 Though he recovered from it, he cut back on his business interests, first stepping down as CEO of IBM in June of 1971.
 Three years after his heart attack, Madonna Mountain Corporation sold the ski area to a subsidiary of Stanmar, Inc., called Smuggler's Notch Corp.
 While Thomas Watson would still have more adventures ahead of him, such as becoming US Ambassador to the Soviet Union, Arthur Watson would die a few years later as a result of a fall at home.

 Headed up by Stanley Snider, Smuggler's Notch Corp. focused on Snider's specialty, resort development.
 One of the first changes took place immediately, as the ski area was renamed Smuggler's Notch for the 1973-74 season.